TriplyDB/Documentation/docs/ratt/index.md

   change: value => value as number / 1}),
 ```

-Notice that the type must be set to `'unknown'` because a string is not allowed to be case to a number in TypeScript (because not every string *can* be cast to a number).
+Notice that the type must be set to `'unknown'` because a string is not allowed to be cast to a number in TypeScript (because not every string *can* be cast to a number).

 After the `change` has been applied, the RATT record looks like this: